TIBCOSoftware/snappydata/docs/deployment.md

 # Overview
-In this section, we discuss the various modes available for collocation of related data and computation.
+In this section, the various modes available for collocation of related data and computation is discussed.

 You can run the SnappyData store in the following modes: